JavierMenRev/SelectionInLatinAmericans/README.md

 * 17 - LRT.pval.insurr.source2.target.1 (LRT for SNP being selected in reference population 2)
 * 18 - LRT.pval.insurr.source3.target.1 (LRT for SNP being selected in reference population 3)

+Note that depending on the number of target/reference population used the number of columns will be different from that shown here.

 ## Citation
 Mendoza-Revilla Javier et al. "Disentangling signatures of selection before and after European colonization in Latin Americans."